The \'etale symmetric K\"unneth theorem: The h and qfh topologies

 \begin{proof} By a well-known theorem of de Jong \cite[Theorem 4.1]{DeJong}, every scheme of finite type over a perfect field $k$ is h-locally smooth, hence is h-locally in $\scr C$.
-It follows that there is an induced h-topology on $\scr C$ whose covering sieves are the restrictions of h-covering sieves in $\Sch_k^\ft$, or equivalently those sieves that generate an h-covering sieve in $\Sch_k^\ft$.
-By the comparison lemma \cite[III, Théorème 4.1]{SGA4}, the restriction functor $i^*$ and its right adjoint $i_*$ restrict to an equivalence between the $\infty$-categories of hypercomplete h-sheaves, whence the result. \end{proof}
+It follows that there is an induced h topology on $\scr C$ whose covering sieves are the restrictions of h-covering sieves in $\Sch_k^\ft$, or equivalently those sieves that generate an h-covering sieve in $\Sch_k^\ft$.
+By the comparison lemma \cite[III, Théorème 4.1]{SGA4}, the restriction functor $i^*$ and its right adjoint $i_*$ restrict to an equivalence between the subcategories of h sheaves of sets, hence between the $\infty$-categories of hypercomplete h sheaves (since they are the hypercompletions of the associated $1$-localic $\infty$-topoi). \end{proof}